 Renewable Hydrogen Industry

-Hydrogen first presented as a credible alternative energy source in the early 1970's but never proved competitive at scale or competitive against fossil fuels.
 With the world shifting to a low-emissions future, demand for clean energy sources is increasing.
 Hydrogen produced from renewable energy (renewable hydrogen) has significant potential to be part of this new clean energy landscape for energy, feedstock and transport.

 Western Australia has many attributes that provide a strong comparative advantage in the growing global renewable hydrogen market including world-class renewable energy resources, large unpopulated land-mass, established energy infrastructure and strong trading partnerships with Asia.

-Western Australian Renewable Hydrogen Strategy
+The Western Australian Renewable Hydrogen Strategy